 This website was founded as a non-profit project, built entirely by a group of young engineers.
-Entire website is based on our own personal perspectives, and does not represent any views of any company in the energy industry.
+The entire website is based on our own personal perspectives and does not represent any company’s views in the energy industry.

-Main purpose of this project is to help the public to learn some interesting and important information about the energy and about the peaceful uses of nuclear energy.
-We realize that the basics in the nuclear physics do not belong to fundamental human knowledge and the term “nuclear” often evokes a feeling of something negative or even dangerous.
-We do not claim this or that opinion is the only opinion that is right.
-But it is noteworthy, that the vast majority of nuclear engineers, people who know what nuclear means, do not connect the term “nuclear” with anything negative or dangerous.
+The main purpose of this project is to help the public learn some interesting and important information about energy and the peaceful uses of nuclear energy.
+We realize that the basics in nuclear physics do not belong to fundamental human knowledge and the term “nuclear” often evokes a feeling of something negative or even dangerous.
+We do not claim this or that opinion is the only right opinion.
+But it is noteworthy that most nuclear engineers, people who know what nuclear means, do not connect the term “nuclear” with anything negative or dangerous.

-Anyone can be able to come here, learn the basics of nuclear physics, reactor physics and power engineering and should be able to answer basic questions.
+Anyone can come here, learn the basics of nuclear physics, reactor physics, and power engineering, and should be able to answer basic questions.
 Feel free to ask a question, leave feedback or take a look at one of our articles.
 The best way to promote nuclear power is to present the facts.

-The information contained in this website is for general information purposes only.
-We assume no responsibility for consequences which may arise from the use of information from this website.
+The information contained on this website is for general information purposes only.
+We assume no responsibility for consequences that may arise from the use of information from this website.
 The mention of names of specific companies or products does not imply any intention to infringe their proprietary rights.

 This website does not use any proprietary data.
 When we use data that are related to certain product, we use only data released by public relations departments and allowed for use.

-This website and its content is copyright of Nuclear Power for Everybody.
+This website and its content are copyright of Nuclear Power for Everybody.
 All rights reserved.

 Any redistribution or reproduction of part or all of the contents in any form is prohibited other than the following:

-You may copy, create extracts, abstracts from articles, you may print, download to a local hard disk extracts for your personal and non-commercial use only.
-If you want to give a credit, just cite the page in your Bibliographic Entry according to rules in your country.
+You may copy, create extracts, abstracts from articles, and you may print, download to local hard disk extracts for your personal and non-commercial use only.
+If you want to give credit, cite the page in your Bibliographic Entry according to rules in your country.

 You may copy the content to individual third parties for their personal or educational use, but only if you acknowledge the website as the source of the material.

-In other words, you may almost everything for non-commercial, educational use or training purpose.
-Feel free to use the content, when you prepare a thesis, a presentation or a guide to anybody, but it would be good to give a credit to us (e.g. cite the page in the Bibliographic Entry).
-Note that, the main purpose of this project is to help the public or professionals to learn some interesting and important information about the energy, about the nuclear energy and about the reactor safety.
+In other words, you may do almost everything for non-commercial, educational use, or training purpose.
+Feel free to use the content when you prepare a thesis, a presentation, or a guide to anybody, but it would be good to credit us (e.g.,, cite the page in the Bibliographic Entry).
+Note that the main purpose of this project is to help the public or professionals to learn some interesting and important information about energy, nuclear energy, and reactor safety.

 Examples of how to cite Nuclear Power